Last week we looked at how to plan the perfect deck. This week it’s the turn of planning the perfect patio.

 If the thought of plotting your patio onto paper seems like a daunting task, don’t worry; it’s actually much easier than you think.

 It will give you the opportunity to make sure your patio works with the rest of your garden.
-You don’t want to build your masterpiece only to have it looking like it fell out the sky and landed in your garden!
+You don’t want to build your masterpiece only to have it looking like it fell out of the sky and landed in your garden!

 Critical Patio Design Details to Get Right